multiversx/mx-sdk-rs/framework/scenario-format/README.md

-# mandos

-Rust implementation of the Mandos smart contract test file format.

-It is composed of 2 parts:
-- the mandos serde representation
-- the standard mandos value interpreter
+# MultiversX blockchain transaction scenarios

+The blockchain scenario format can model transaction, as they happen on the real blockchain, or a model of it.

-Both of them are detailed under this specification: https://docs.elrond.com/developers/developer-reference/mandos-tests
+Both of them are detailed under this specification: https://docs.multiversx.com/developers/developer-reference/mandos-tests

 This crate only deals with the format, not with its semantics or execution.
-For the execution engine, see `elrond-wasm-debug/mandos`.
-This also means that this crate does not and should not depend on any `elrond-*` crate, it is the base format and nothing else.
+It should not depend on any other of the framework crates.